sciwork/swportal/content/pages/project.rst

 - **Project Link:** `Github <https://github.com/Cytnx-dev/Cytnx>`__
 - **Project Contact:** Lin Chang Teng (discord: @jeffry1829#0568), Ke Hsu (discord: @kjjjjjjjjj1104#5128)

-Cytnx provides a similar experience as using numpy/scipy/pytorch.
-The library is built with C++ and Python in mind right at the beginning of development.
-Nearly 95% of the APIs are exactly the same.
-It also supports multi-devices(CPUs/GPUs) directly on the base container level.
-This provides an easy-to-use interface for users to accelerate their code.
+Cytnx (pronounced as sci-tens) is a tensor network library designed for classical/quantum physics simulations.

-Cytnx was originally designed to handle physics algorithms.
-We provide powerful tools  such as UniTensor, Network, Bond, Symmetry etc. There are some physics algorithms that have been implemented using the Cytnx library.
+It supports C++ and Python with almost identical interface and syntax, such that users can effortlessly switch between the two languages.
+Aiming at a quick learning process for new users of tensor network algorithms, the interfaces resemble the popular scientific libraries such as numpy, Scipy, and PyTorch.
+Symmetries present in physical systems can be easily defined and implemented in tensors.
+In addition, we provide a useful class called Network that allows users to store large tensor networks and perform the contractions in an optimal order that can be automatically computed.

-There are still many scientific libraries and physics applications being developed.
+There are still many physics applications and GPU support backend being developed.
 Welcome to join us to contribute to Cytnx.

 |